"A Band Named After A Scientific Instrument? That's Cool."

 Best song: Parts (I repeat, PARTS) of A Plague Of Lighthouse Keepers

 That said, I do not want to give the impression that the album is worthless, because that's simply not what I think.
-You see, each of these three tracks has something I like a lot, and to be perfectly honest I like this album slightly more than I do Least.
+You see, each of these three tracks has something I like a lot, and to be perfectly honest, on some days I like this album slightly more than I do Least (even if it gets a lower grade here).
 It's just that built around these ideas is a whole ton of material that simply irritates the hell out of me.
-Repeated listens have brought the positive features clearly to the forefront of my mind, and I've always liked a few parts of the suite that makes up side two, but certain parts have only gotten worse and worse for me as the number of listens I've given this has gone up.
+Many repeated listens (I've definitely listened to this album more times than I have any other album with a comparable or worse grade) have brought the positive features clearly to the forefront of my mind, and I've always liked a few parts of the suite that makes up side two, but certain parts have only gotten worse and worse for me as the number of listens I've given this has gone up.

 are solemnly directed straight at you..."
 I don't even mind the occasional dissonant backing harmonies as Peter sings the melody - they do a good job of depicting the various ghosts fluttering around.